mischindy/lavapolis-static/content/agora/_posts/2014-06-18Startpage.md

 _I have heard of people who have rediscovered their faith in God here._

 Learning from the poorest of the poor means arming ourselves for the future.
-We are the vanguard.
-Each vanguard has a common fate: it is either guided by a new truth or led astray by a new error.
-We won’t be the ones to learn if the journey will be worthwhile.

 _I am also a test dog.
 But I was the one doing the launching._